Human chimera

 A human chimera is a human with a subset of cells with a distinct genotype than other cells, that is, having genetic chimerism.
-In contrast, an individual where each cell contains genetic material from a human and an animal is called a human–animal hybrid, while an organism that contains a mixture of human and non-human cells would be a human-animal chimera.
+An organism that contains a mixture of human and non-human cells would be a human–animal chimera.

 Mechanisms

-Some consider mosaicism to be a form of chimerism, while others consider them to be distinct.
+Some consider mosaicism to be a form of chimerism, while others consider it to be distinct.

 Mosaicism involves a mutation of the genetic material in a cell, giving rise to a subset of cells that are different from the rest.

 Natural chimerism is the fusion of more than one fertilized zygote in the early stages of prenatal development.
 It is much rarer than mosaicism.

 In artificial chimerism, an individual has one cell lineage that was inherited genetically at the time of the formation of the human embryo and the other that was introduced through a procedure, including organ transplantation or blood transfusion.
 Specific types of transplants that could induce this condition include bone marrow transplants and organ transplants, as the recipient's body essentially works to permanently incorporate the new blood stem cells into it.